Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Application II: Anomalies in quantum field theory

 \section{Application II: Anomalies in quantum field theory}

 In this section we begin by using the group extensions $\Sym_G(P)$ from Section~\ref{Sec: U(1)} to study the existence of equivariant trivialisations of line bundles.
-This has direct applications to the path integral description of the chiral anomaly in quantum field theory.
-Then, using the 2-group extension $\Sym_G(\mathcal{G})$ from Section~\ref{sect:extensions from gerbes}, we study the analogous questions for gerbes and apply our findings to the Hamiltonian description of the chiral anomaly.
+This has direct applications to the path integral description of the chiral anomaly in quantum field theory {on even-dimensional spacetime manifolds.} Then using the 2-group extension $\Sym_G(\mathcal{G})$ from Section~\ref{sect:extensions from gerbes}, we study the analogous questions for gerbes and apply our findings to the Hamiltonian description of the chiral anomaly {on odd-dimensional time-slices}.